M-o-a-T/moat/doc/spec_message.rst

 Unprovoked messages
 -------------------

-MoatBus devices don't send periodic messages unless you tell them to.
-At the same time, polling is frowned upon.
-Thus, you need to tell the MoatBus device what to do.
+As polling is generally a bad idea (twice as many bus messages), MoatBus devices send events or periodic measurements on their own.
+However, the server needs to be able to teach them where to send them to.

 To do that, a directory entry may offer "broadcast" or "directcast" entries.
-Their value consists of the destination device (for directcast), the message code to use, and the timeout.
+Their value consists of the destination device (for directcast), the message code to use, and a timer.

+Variable length broadcast entries should be used for larger slaves with more than 24 timers.

 Periodic checks for exceeding limits can be done similarly.
 The suggested feature is to add a "timer" byte and "min"/"max" entries.
 The timer shall describe the period for checking the value; if it exceeds min or max the destination shall be updated even if the broadcast / directcast timer has not been reached.
-(The timer shall *not* be restarted.)
+(The timer shall *not* auto-restart when that happens.)

 Timeouts are interpreted as an 8-bit unsigned minifloat with 4 exponent bits, 4 mantissa bits, and no NaN interpretation, scaled so that 2 == 1 second.
 This affords a max timeout of 70 hours and an accurracy of +/- one minute on a one-hour timeout, which should be more than sufficient.

+Slaves are free to treat these timeouts as very approximate guidelines;
+when the master reads a timer, they should simply reply with the value that best approximates the timeout that they actually use.

+Writing a timeout value (re)starts the accompanying timer.

+Simple devices are free not to offer any programmable destinations, instead opting to simply broadcast the value in question with a pre-programmed code.
+The data dictionary must be used to document this.

 Shortcuts